cockroachdb/docs/StyleGuide.md

 Document all known limitations on the [Known Limitations](https://www.cockroachlabs.com/docs/stable/known-limitations.html) page.

 If the limitation is related to a feature documented elsewhere on our docs site, you should also add the limitation to the page that documents that feature, under a dedicated "Known limitations" header.
-To avoid duplication, create a file in `_includes/vX.X/known-limitations` and include the file in both places.
+To avoid duplication, create an [include file](#include-files) in `_includes/vX.X/known-limitations` and include the file in both places.

 #### How to document known limitations